How Soon They Forget God and the Things He Told Them to Do

-But the people begin to disregard and then forget what God told them to do.
-This displeases him, so eventually he sends a series of wake-up calls, first in the form of judges and later through prophets.
+But the people begin to disregard and forget God and what he told them to do.
+This displeases him, so eventually, he sends a series of wake-up calls, first in the form of judges and later through prophets.
 Sometimes a foreign power is used to get their attention.
 (There’s nothing like a crisis to send us scurrying back to God.)

 This happens gradually, over time, right?
 Not necessarily.

 They Forget God and His Commands in One Generation

 Several hundred years after Moses, Nehemiah comes along and reinstates the “festival of booths”—which had not been practiced since the days of Joshua, Moses’ immediate successor.
 (It is unclear if it is disregarded fully or partially or if it happens during Joshua’s watch or after, but either way, Joshua drops the ball for not perpetuating it.)